pellepelster/hetzner-rds-postgres/README.md

 <!-- /snippet:docker_compose_config -->

-The docker compose start itself is triggered using a systemd unit (yes I know booo systemd).
-A little trick we use in this system unit is to pass the db instance id using the systemd specifier logic.
+The docker-compose start itself is triggered using a systemd unit (yes, I know, booo systemd).
+A little trick we use in this systemd unit is to pass the db instance id using the systemd specifier logic.
 This way we can generate an instance id agnostic systemd configuration like this:

 <!-- snippet:rds_service_systemd_config -->
 ```